MinaAlmasi/nlp-template/README.md

 # quit env
 deactivate
 ```

-Specifically to reproduce the results of the main analysis, run ....

 ## 🌟 Acknowledgements
 If you want to thank a data provider or a package that you heavily relied on ;)